-It’s dire side sleepers find that perfect balance between comfort and support to wake up every day pain-free and refreshed.
+The best mattress for side sleepers offers the perfect balance between comfort and support, allowing you to wake up every day feeling pain-free and refreshed.

 Back sleepers have a bit of wiggle room when choosing the firmness of their bed.
 A comfortable mattress for back sleepers maintains neutral spinal alignment and offers zoned support.

 Depending on your body weight and personal preferences, this could look like a medium-soft, medium, medium-firm, or firm bed.
 You just have to make sure your mattress is not too firm where it results in pressure points, or too soft where it causes your spine to sink too far into the bed.

 Stomach sleeping is both unhealthy and unrecommended, but if you choose to sleep this way, you need a firm mattress.
 When you sleep on your stomach, your center of gravity shifts to your torso and if your bed is too soft, it’ll allow your midsection to sink into the mattress— resulting in an overarched spine.